 Nairobi is the East/Central Africa headquarters for scores of international business and NGOs, most notably the United Nations.
 Job placements are widely available but are often highly competitive.
 For United Nations postings, check for UN job vacancies in Nairobi.

 Nearly every Western commodity is available in Kenya, at least to a point—you won’t find high-quality toiletries, for instance, but you will find an adequate range of basics.
 Mosquito nets are cheap here, as are malarial prophylactics, but the risk of malaria in Nairobi is extremely low—you really only need anti-malarials if you are going to the coast or western Kenya.
 For up-to-date info on disease risk and prevention while staying in Kenya, visit the WHO site at www.afro.who.int.

 Kenyan cuisine is plain, but worth sampling; Nairobi features lots of casual eateries serving local favorites like kidney beans, spinach’s cousin sukuma wiki, and ugali (cooked maize meal), all of which are perfectly appropriate to eat with the fingers.
 Once you have sampled the local favorites, treat yourself to the wide range of high-end dining, featuring virtually all cuisines, from Japanese sushi to Korean barbecue and a plethora of fine Italian dining.
 Restaurants can be researched and reservations can be made at www.eatout.co.ke.

-For a comfy stay in Nairobi, the Wildebeest is a lovely guesthouse 15 minutes from downtown offering camping, shared rooms, and private rooms, breakfast included; call Daniel at 0734 770733 or visit www.wildebeestcamp.com.
+For a comfy stay in Nairobi, the Wildebeest is a lovely guesthouse 15 minutes from downtown offering camping, shared rooms, and private rooms, breakfast included.
+Visit www.wildebeestcamp.com.